cezarpauna/TestRepoCreation/README.md

 # Local Coffee Shop

-Welcome to our Local Coffee Shop!
+Welcome to the Local Coffee Shop application!
+This is a simple React app that showcases the menu of our coffee shop.

-## About
+## Features
-We serve the best coffee in town with a cozy atmosphere to relax and enjoy.
-Visit us for a cup of your favorite brew and snacks!
+- **Stylish UI:** A clean and friendly interface.
+- **Coffee Menu:** A list of our delicious coffee offerings.
+- **Responsive Design:** Works well on both desktop and mobile devices.

 ## Menu
 - Espresso